 One of the reasons the Fr8 is such an enduring, dependable, and versatile bike is the unique frame design.
 The low step-through height allows the rider to mount and dismount the bike easily even when it is loaded with kids and/or cargo.
 The relaxed angle of the seat tube opens the space between the saddle and handlebars as the seat is raised, making the bike comfortable for riders from approximately 5'2" to 6'6" (a necessity for any bike that's shared between two parents, for instance).

-The Fr8 also has points to which one can mount a steel rear rack.
-The rear rack is capable of comfortably seating one child, and can be adapted to carry two as well.
+The optional rear rack is capable of comfortably seating one child, and can be adapted to carry two as well.
 The frame also has mounts to which a middle child seat can be attached, between the rider and the handlebars.
 Tucked securely inside of the driver's "hug," odds are it'll be the preferred spot for most kids to ride in.
 Lastly, the same mounts that support the frame fixed child seat also support a sturdy steel front rack.
 Attach a Kerri crate to the rack and you have a place for bookbags, groceries, or towels and an umbrella for the beach.
 The many rack and seat options of the Fr8 give it the rare descriptor of "future-proof," meaning it can adapt to carry multiple kids of varying ages, from 1-6+.

 Apart from the unique design aspects, the bike resembles most of our other Dutch bikes.
 A Shimano Nexus 8 speed internal gear hub, Shimano roller brakes, dynamo hub and LED front and rear lights, a fully enclosed chaincase, Schwalbe puncture-resistant tires, and a comfortable upright ride round out the Fr8's great features.